Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Top ↩

-Archer C5 v2 into the Refuse Bin, R7000 as the New Wi-Fi AP
+Archer C5 v2 Into the Refuse Bin, R7000 as the New Wi-Fi AP

-I’ve dismantled the AC1200 so I do not forget why I threw it out.
-It’s too bad because it’s so pretty on the inside, and they always say, “It is what is inside that counts… except if you are a router with Broadcom chips.”
+I’ve dismantled the AC1200 so I don’t forget why I threw it out.
+It’s too bad because it’s so pretty on the inside, and they always say, “It’s what’s inside that counts… except if you are a router with Broadcom chips.”

 Inside the Archer C5 v2 with Broadcom chips